qerplunk/img-pdf/README.md

 Add blank pages
 Add images to the page currently selected (_A red arrow will show you which one is selected_)
 Select an image to move or resize
-Delete images by selecting them and pressing `Delete selected`
+Delete images or pages by selecting them and pressing `Delete selected`
 Download as a single PDF file by pressing `IMG -> PDF`

 ## Why?